-- Must be an evangelical Christian who has made a personal commitment to Jesus Christ, and one who adheres to the position taken by the Associate Reformed Presbyterian General Synod relating to scripture. - □ Must be an active participant in an Evangelical Church, preferably an Associate Reformed Presbyterian Church. - □ Must be a good organizer with sound business ability. - Must have an understanding of the importance of conference center ministry, and must desire to serve Christ through the work of Bonclarken Conference Center. - □ Must possess an optimistic and enthusiastic attitude and a personality which will assist him/her in dealing effectively with people. - □ Must possess managerial skills which will enable him/her to effectively manage and supervise the work of a diversified staff. - □ Should view the position of President as a calling rather than just a job.
+- Must be an evangelical Christian who has made a personal commitment to Jesus Christ, and one who adheres to the position taken by the Associate Reformed Presbyterian General Synod relating to scripture. - □ Must be an active participant in an Evangelical Church, preferably an Associate Reformed Presbyterian Church. - Must be a good organizer with sound business ability. - Must have an understanding of the importance of conference center ministry, and must desire to serve Christ through the work of Bonclarken Conference Center. - Must possess managerial skills which will enable him/her to effectively manage and supervise the work of a diversified staff. - ☐ Should view the position of President as a calling rather than just a job.